-3.4.2 Southend Central (Infrastructure)

-a.
-What do you think are the main issues with infrastructure provision in Southend Central, and what should be the priorities over the next 20 years?
+3.4.2 Southend Central (Infrastructure) Have your say.....
+Please explain your answer What do you think are the main issues with infrastructure provision in Southend Central, and what should be the priorities over the next 20 years?

 Please refer to Section 2.5: Town Centre and Central Seafront to view and comment on a draft vision, existing allocations set out in the Southend Central Area Action Plan (SCAAP), and other potential opportunity sites and interventions for Southend Central.